Texas vs. Rice NCAA Football Odds, Plays and Insights | September 18, 2021

 Texas Top Players

-- Bijan Robinson has taken 20 carries for a team-leading 103 rushing yards (103.0 yards per game) while scoring one touchdown.
-He's also caught four passes for 73 yards with one touchdown through the air.
+- Bijan Robinson has rushed for a team-leading 103 yards on 20 attempts (103.0 yards per game) while scoring one touchdown.
+He also averages 73.0 receiving yards per game, grabbing four passes for 73 yards and one touchdown.

-- Keilan Robinson has rushed for 41 yards on eight carries (41.0 yards per game) this year.
+- So far this year Keilan Robinson has run for 41 yards on eight carries (41.0 ypg).

-- This season Jordan Whittington has seven catches and leads the team with 113 yards (113.0 per game) while hauling in one touchdown.
+- Jordan Whittington has seven catches, leading his team with 113 yards (113.0 ypg) while also scoring one touchdown this season.

-- This season Xavier Worthy is averaging 34.0 yards per game, with one catch for 34 yards.
+- Xavier Worthy has 34 receiving yards on one catches, averaging 34.0 yards per game.

 Rice Top Players

-- Wiley Green leads his team with 152 passing yards (152.0 per game) and has a 48% completion percentage (12-of-25), throwing one touchdown pass and three interceptions.
+- This year, Wiley Green has put up 152 passing yards (152.0 yards per game) while going 12-for-25 (48% completion percentage) and throwing one touchdown and three interceptions.

-- Khalan Griffin has 13 attempts for a team-high 35 rushing yards (35.0 per game) and zero touchdowns.
+- Khalan Griffin has churned out a team-high 35 rushing yards (35.0 yards per game).

-- So far this year Jordan Myers has run for 23 yards on 10 carries (23.0 ypg), with one rushing touchdown.
+- Jordan Myers has rushed for 23 yards on 10 carries (23.0 yards per game), with one touchdown on the ground this year.

 - August Pitre III has four catches and paces his team with 97 receiving yards (97.0 ypg) while scoring one touchdown.

-- Jake Bailey has chipped in with 47 yards on four catches.
-He averages 47.0 receiving yards per game this year.

-- Bradley Rozner has 30 receiving yards on two receptions, averaging 30.0 yards per game.
+- Bradley Rozner is averaging 30.0 yards per game, racking up two receptions for 30 yards.